* New measures weighted to spending cuts

 * Centre-right opposition seen likely to approve

-* Trade unions declare opposition, meet on strategy
+* Trade unions declare opposition, mull strike

 By Andrei Khalip